 ***CHD: coronary heart disease; CHF: congestive heart failure; MI: myocardial infarction

+4/4 for general table layout

+3/3 for the choice of descriptive statistics

+0/3 for discussion of finding

+Total: 7/10

 Q3.
 A 2-sided t-test assuming unequal variance was performed comparing the mean LDL (low-density lipoprotein cholesterol) between those who survived (n=606) and who did not survive (n=119) to 5 years from study entry.
 The mean LDL level was 119 mg/dl for those who did not survive to 5 years, and 127 mg/dl for those who survived to 5 years or longer.
 This was a difference of 8.5 mg/dl (95% CI: 1.44, 15.56 mg/dl; P=0.0186).
 From these results, we can reject the null that there is no difference in mean LDL between those who did and those who did not survive to 5 years.
 We observe a higher mean LDL in those who survive longer than 5 years compared to those who do not survive to 5 years.